jhwhenry/cpd/WxO_520_Installation.md

 --noobaa_cert_secret=${NOOBAA_ACCOUNT_CERTIFICATE_SECRET}
 ```
 Wait for the cpd-cli to return the following message before proceeding to the next step:

 ```
 [SUCCESS] ... setup-mcg completed successfully.
 ```

 Confirm that the watson-assistant secrets were created in the operands project for the instance:

 ```
 oc get secrets --namespace=${PROJECT_CPD_INST_OPERANDS} \
 noobaa-account-watson-assistant \
 noobaa-cert-watson-assistant \
 noobaa-uri-watson-assistant
 ```

 If the command returns `Error from server (NotFound)`, re-run the `setup-mcg` command in the preceding step.

-- 5. Run the `setup-mcg` command to create the secrets for watsonx Orchestrate:
+- 5. Run the `setup-mcg` command to create the secrets for watsonx Orchestrate
 ```
 cpd-cli manage setup-mcg \
 --components=watsonx_orchestrate \